Ligia Maria del Valle Vega

 Was there a faculty member who inspired you to expand your studies in human rights?

 In my second year at Rafael Landivar I enrolled in a seminar on human rights taught by Astrid Escobedo.
-She had extensive experience with the Inter-American Commission on Human Rights.
+She has extensive experience with the Inter-American Commission on Human Rights, and worked for the International Commission against Impunity in Guatemala.
 She open my eyes to international human rights in that class, and put me in touch with issues of human rights not only in Guatemala but around the world.

 That same year, the university sponsored a moot court competition on human rights.
 It was open to fourth year students, but since I was so anxious to participate I asked the faculty members to let me be part of it.
 They accepted with one condition, that I find a coach willing to teach me what I needed to know about the Inter-American system.
 I asked Astrid Escobedo and she accepted the challenge; we had sessions every Saturday at her office.
 The training was intense but it was worth it – I was a member of the second place team, composed of the youngest students.